Home » Student Loan Policy

 • The IDR payment calculation would revert back to 150% of the poverty line versus 225% with the SAVE plan.

-Trump’s previous student loan proposals
+Trump’s previous student loan proposals (that could be repeated)

 We can take a look at where Trump stood on student loans before leaving office to get a general feel of where he might focus efforts in the future.

-Create one consolidated income-driven repayment plan
+1. Create one consolidated income-driven repayment plan

 Currently, there are four income-driven repayment (IDR) plans.
 Depending on the plan, you can receive student loan forgiveness after 20 to 25 years of payments.

-Increase IDR monthly payments
+2. Increase monthly IDR payments

 With current IDR plans, your payment will typically be 10% of your discretionary income.